syrenly/weather-forecast/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.4.
 It's a Demo application for weather forecasts.

+The current branch was created to host the first version of the application, which was an assignment for a job position: it took me a weekend to complete it.
+In the main branch, you can find an evolution of this work.

 ## How

 You can run the project with this commands: